ga4gh/gks-portal/hackathons/gks-think-tank.md

 GKS Think Tank label and update the issue to include the [`Required Maintainer(s) Attendance` section](https://github.com/ga4gh/gks-portal/blob/update-organization-and-gks-think-tank/.github/ISSUE_TEMPLATE/think-tank-proposal.yaml).

+#### Expressing interest
-Check out the repository [proposal tracker](https://github.com/ga4gh/gks-portal/issues) and express your interest in proposed hackathon projects with [reactions](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) on the top-level comment.
+Check out the repository [proposal tracker](https://github.com/ga4gh/gks-portal/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22GKS%20Think%20Tank%22). and express your interest in proposed hackathon projects with [reactions](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) on the top-level comment.
 If you want to see a proposed project clarified or otherwise